 - It also allows the plant to keep a constant flowering frequency.

 - Transplanting shall give a headstart to early flowering.

 Transplanting Daffodils is one of the easiest gardening experiences.

-The plant prepares the bulb, and all you have to do is uproot and transplant.
+The plant prepares the bulb; all you must do is uproot and transplant.

 Before dividing and transplanting, look for the spent blooms and foliage.
 If they are dry, go transplant without any worry!

-You can also transplant them if they are still green and bearing flowers, but they may require a few tools that can aid you in the process.
+You can also transplant them if they are still green and bearing flowers.

 Steps to Divide Daffodil Bulbs